GaelicGrime/MCUFRIEND_kbv/README.md

-#MCUFRIEND_kbv
+#MCUFRIEND_kbv_mods
 Library for Uno 2.4, 2.8, 3.5, 3.6, 3.95 inch mcufriend  Shields

-1. The Arduino Library Manager should find and install MCUFRIEND_kbv library
+1. The Arduino Library Manager should find and install MCUFRIEND_kbv_mods library

 2. Install the Adafruit_GFX library if not already in your User libraries.